tedsmoore/tedsmoore/README.md

 ### hello and welcome! 👋

-I'm a mathematician-turned-software developer currently pursing an M.S. in Data Science part time at NJIT.
+I'm a mathematician-turned-software developer currently pursing an M.S. in Computer Science part time at NJIT.

 <!--